B2B Customer Service KPIs & Metrics that Matter Most

 Businesses can simply measure the overall volume of tickets they receive, but it's more valuable to track the number of tickets per customer and number of tickets per agent.
 These metrics give businesses a better idea of the workload reps handle, not just the amount of tickets processed overall.
 Two different companies with the same number of customers and support reps can have vastly different workloads based on the types of issues agents have to solve.
 Those handling quick and easy questions make their way through more tickets, while reps tackling tougher issues will address fewer tickets.
 If your agents are handling more tickets on average, this shows an increase in efficiency.
 Alternatively, if they're getting fewer customer service issues on average over time, this is a sign customers are using your self-service support options.

-The most important aspect of B2B customer support is the customers themselves.
-Their satisfaction is key to a business's growth, making this the most important KPI of all.
-While emotional states are difficult to quantify, there are various metrics businesses can use to get an understanding of how their clients feel.
+Customer satisfaction The most important aspect of B2B customer support is the customers themselves.
+Their satisfaction is key to a business's growth, making this the most important B2B KPI of all.
+While emotional states are difficult to quantify, there are various KPI metrics for customer service that businesses can use to get an understanding of how their clients feel.
 Retention or churn is the major one.
 Customers leaving in large numbers is a definite warning that something is wrong.

 Businesses can also determine customer satisfaction by looking at "live agent" ratios.
 When customers do speak directly to representatives on the phone, businesses should measure the amount of time the agents and customers actually speak to each other versus the amount of time the customer is put on hold.
 Long wait times are frustrating and decrease satisfaction tremendously.